The role of symmetry and dissipation in biolocomotion: The model

 to construct forces and potentials.

-We approximate the no-penetration condition by considering a potential energy that grows rapidly for each $z_i < 0$ and is zero when $z_i \ge 0$ for all $i=1,2,3$.
+We approximate the no-penetration condition by considering a potential energy that grows rapidly for each $z_i < 0$ and is zero when $z_i \ge 0$ for $i=1,2,3,4$.
 Therefore, we define the potential energy $U_{\np}\colon Q \to \R$ by

 This penalizes particles for falling through the floor and the penetration depth for a particle at rest can be controlled with $\kappa_{\np}$.
 When $\kappa_{\np}$ approaches infinity, the penetration depth goes to zero and our model approaches an exact model of a perfectly impenetrable ground.
 This can be viewed as modeling a one-sided holonomic constraint in the spirit of~\cite{Rubin57,Takens80}.
+A more advanced version of such an approach is used in~\cite{VoHaTaGr2011} to model contact problems with accurate simulations without being slaved to using infinitesimal time-step sizes.

 The no-slip condition is similar to the no-penetration condition in that it is only active at $\{ z=0 \}$.
 However, unlike the no-penetration condition, the no-slip condition is not derivable from a potential energy but instead can be viewed as a limit of viscous friction~\cite{Brendelev81,Karapetian81}.
 In particular, consider the viscous force given by